Topological quantum thermometry: Results

-{\it Quantum Fisher information for the SSH model}--- We assume the thermometer is already in the thermal state at temperature $T$, given by $\hat{\rho}^{B}_T$.
+We assume that the thermometer is already in the thermal state at temperature $T$, given by $\hat{\rho}^{B}_T$.
 We focus on the quantum Fisher information, ${\cal F}_T$, Eq.~\eqref{eq:QFI} to characterize the system's sensitivity to temperature changes.

 Fig.~\ref{fig:Fig3}(a)-(b) represents the quantum Fisher information ${\cal F}_T$, as a function of temperature $T$ for fixed $\delta$ (thin solid lines) for $N = L/2 - 1$ and $N = L/2$ particles respectively.
 The thick, solid blue line represents the maximal ${\cal F}_T$ envelope for different values of $\delta$.
-The thermometer's QFI is close to the QFI of the optimal local quantum thermometer $\overline{{\cal F}}_T$, Eq.~\eqref{eq:QFIoptimalextended}.
-In panels (a)-(b), the dash-dotted black line corresponds to QFI of the optimal local quantum thermometer with $2N$-fold degeneracy, while the dashed black line to $(D-1)$-fold degeneracy, corresponding to the situation where all energy levels form the optimal energy level structure.
+The thermometer's QFI is close to the QFI of the optimal local quantum thermometer $\overline{{\cal F}}_T$ of Eq.~\eqref{eq:QFIoptimalextended}.
+To compare with the optimal quantum thermometer (OQT) setup of Ref.~\cite{Correa2015}, we provide the two bounds shown by dash-dotted black line corresponding to the local two-level OQT with $2N$-fold degeneracy in the first excited manifold, while the dashed black line corresponds to the two-level OQT with $(D-1)-$ fold degeneracy in the first excited state manifold.
 The QFI has a peaked structure with the peak at an optimal temperature $T^* = \arg\max_T {\cal F}_T$, at which the measurement accuracy is maximized.
 The position of the peak of QFI can be controlled by tuning the dimerization strength $\delta$.